Three Sisters Stew

 Squash: Pumpkin

-Native peoples also grew a variety of squash including acorns, zucchini, pumpkins, and gourds.
-The University of Wisconsin says they ate squash fresh and dried, storing it for use throughout the year.
+Native peoples also grew various winter squashes, including acorns, zucchini, pumpkins, and gourds.
+The University of Wisconsin says they ate squash fresh and dried and stored it for use throughout the year.

-Pumpkin is a great addition to this fall-favorite Three Sisters Stew because early evidence suggests Native peoples were growing pumpkins years before they were identified by European traders in early 17th century.
-By 1630, they were a favored crop in Plymouth Colony.
+Pumpkin is a great addition to this fall-favorite Three Sisters Stew because early evidence suggests Native peoples were growing pumpkins years before European traders identified them in the early 17th century.
+By 1630, pumpkins were a favored crop in Plymouth Colony.

 More Recipes You May Also Enjoy